 Use a desensitizing toothpaste when you brush.
 These are available over the counter or you can talk to your dentist to have a one prescribed for you.
 Desensitizing toothpastes are one of the most effective products you can use to help your teeth.

 Invest in a fluoridated mouthwash rinse.
-The fluoride acts as a protective coating for your sensitive tooth.
+The fluoride acts as a protective coating for your sensitive teeth.

 Avoid acidic foods like citrus, tomatoes, etc. that can further erode your teeth, and keep your mouth clean after eating high sugary or starchy foods.
 These create bacterial acids that erode your enamel.
 If you cannot brush after you eat or drink these foods, rinse your mouth with water (and remember, tap water has fluoride which helps your teeth!) or use sugarless chewing gum to stimulate saliva which washes away acids.